LisaMcGautier/passwordGenerator/README.md

 Also attempted to log a single random character from the alphabet, but ended up logging the entire alphabet to the console.

 Progress, but not yet meeting the criteria of the project.

+Deactivated fifth through eighth characters.

+Corrected the for loop to generate remaining random characters.